 DKNY and Donna Karan

-Following longtime pressure from animal welfare advocates like PETA, Donna Karan and DKNY is set to move toward an anti-fur business come fall 2019.
+Following longtime pressure from animal welfare advocates like PETA, Donna Karan and DKNY are set to move toward an anti-fur business come fall ’19.
 Parent company G-III made the announcement during its fourth-quarter and full-year earnings report, with CEO Morris Goldfarb touting the company’s relationship with the Humane Society International’s United States branch.

 “HSI is delighted that since Gucci declared fur to be outdated, designers have been racing to prove their relevance by dropping the archaic material,” said Wendy Higgins, HSI’s director of international media.